NetApp/trident/docs/kubernetes/operations/tasks/backends/element.rst

 UseCHAP            Use CHAP to authenticate iSCSI AccessGroups       List of Access Group IDs to use                                 Finds the ID of an access group named "trident"
-Types              QoS specifications (see below)
+Types              QoS specifications (see below) failureDomainZone  Failure domain zone corresponding to the backend
 ================== =============================================================== ================================================

 Example configuration